alishafazal/hangman-project-3/README.md

 run.py:

 ![run-file-validation](assets/images/run-file-validation.png)

+### Manual Testing
+I have tested all possible outcomes of the game.
+This has been done by:

+- Entering invalid input each time input is requested.
+An appropriate error message is displayed to inform the user of their actions.
+- All hangman images display correctly according to the number of lives left.
+- The number of lives decreases correctly for each life lost.

 ### Solved Bugs
 When testing my game after I had created all the methods to run the whole program, I had a reccuring error message that would appear only when the user guessed a correct letter on the first try: